-Imagine your are dreaming.
+Imagine you are dreaming.

-In your dream, you are in your garage tinkering with a new product that no-one has ever thought of before.
+In your dream, you are in your garage tinkering with a new product that no one has ever thought of before.
 You are about to take over the world with a new online store where anyone can buy anything they want.

-Oh sh*t man!
-You’re Jeff bezos!
+Oh, sh*t man!
+You’re Jeff Bezos!

 You ARE Jeff Bezos and it’s 1994 and Basket Case by Green Day is playing on CD and you have just launched an online bookstore called Amazon.com.

 Now, in your dream, you fast forward a few years.

 Your online book store has conquered the world and you are now selling anything from laptops to hand towels.

 To store and manage all of this data you need servers.
 A looorra of servers.

 Why do you need so many servers?
 Let’s pause and think about this.
 Rewind all the way back to when the internet was invented.